nolliechyTW/WIL/Leetcode/ArrayAndHashing/380. Insert Delete GetRandom O(1)/README.md

 General Idea:

+1) Initial Setup
+- `myMap`: A dictionary (or **map**) that maps each value inserted into the set to its index in myList.
+This allows for O(1) lookup time to check if a value exists in the set and to find its index if it does
+- `myList`: A **list** that stores all the values in the set.
+This structure enables O(1) time complexity when adding a new value (by appending to the end) and when retrieving a random value (by using random selection)

+2) Insertion (insert method)
+- When inserting a new value `val`, first check if it exists in myMap.
+If it does, return `False` since duplicates are not allowed
+- If `val` is not in myMap, add it to myMap *with its index in myList being the length of myList before val is appended*.
+This ensures val is correctly mapped to its position
+- Append val to myList and return `True`

+3) Deletion (remove method)
+- To remove a value `val`, first check if it exists in myMap
+- If it doesn't, return `False`
+- If `val` exists, find its index using myMap
+- Swap `val` with the **last element** in myList to ensure that removal can be done in O(1) time by simply popping the last element
+- Update myMap to reflect the new index of the element that was swapped with val
+- *Pop the last element from myList*, effectively *removing `val`*
+- Delete `val` from myMap
+- Return True

+4) Retrieving a Random Element (getRandom method)
+Use `random.choice(self.myList)` to return a random element from myList.
+This operation is O(1) because it randomly indexes into the list.

 ### Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)